laurensdv/SIREn/siren-benchmark/README.txt

 $ ./scripts/index --document Sindice --input /tmp/sindice-dataset-20/
   --index Siren10 --output /tmp/sindice-index-20/

-The index files are located into a subdirectory '${output_dir}/index/'.
+The index files are located into a sub-directory '${output_dir}/<index>/'.

 During the indexing process, the benchmark platform records the time to commit every 100K documents and the time to optimise the index at the end of the process.
-The time logs are written into the subdirectory '${output_dir}/time-logs/'.
+The time logs are written into the sub-directory '${output_dir}/time-logs/'.

 4. Executing the suite of queries